TsarPhoenix/TheQuest/readme.txt

   Ansible and Terraform are required on the server the sh scripts are run on.

-Why: To get an idea for the types of issues involved with a project such as the Golden Pipeline.
+Why: To get an idea for the types of issues involved with a project that would involve the various tools used here.

 Setup:
   #pull repo in